visionanddepiction/visionanddepiction.github.io/index.md

 - [Information for presenters](#information-for-presenters)

 # Live stream
 We will post the live stream here.
-It is free to watch, but if you feel generous, you can sponsor us by buying a special ticket of €50 on the [registration site](https://www.aanmelder.nl/vision-and-depiction-2/registration).
+It is free to watch, but if you feel generous, you can sponsor us by buying a special ticket of €50 on the [registration site](https://www.aanmelder.nl/vision-and-depiction-2/registration) (it is one of the ticket options).

 # About